CVC-DAG/STEP/README.md

-# STEP
-STEP - Towards Structured Scene-Text Spotting
+# STEP - Towards Structured Scene-Text Spotting

+We got accepted at WACV24!

+Code and stuff coming soon